jakob-lundberg/chrome-pass/README.md

 ## Password Paths

+There are 2 different storage schemas for your password store.
+Select the one your are following in the extention options.

+### Username in file name

 This plugin assumes that the last two parts of each password path follows this structure:

     [Service URL]/[Account]